Joan Didion: The Center Will Not Hold

 Joan Didion: The Center Will Not Hold is a 2017 documentary film about Joan Didion and her work.
 The film was released by Netflix on October 10, 2017.

 Premise

 In the film, director Griffin Dunne, Joan Didion's nephew, incorporates archival footage and conversations with Didion about the eras she covered in essays, novels and screenplays, as well as events in her personal life.

 Synopsis

 Didion narrates that she went to San Francisco in search of work, convinced that writing was not important work.
 She began writing at age five, when her mother gave her a journal to start writing instead of whining about her thoughts.
 She was born in California and spent many years living in Sacramento.
 Didion won a writing contest by Vogue and began working there.
 Her first piece was about self-respect.
 Its personal nature was unusual for the magazine at the time.
 Her first novel was Run, River, which only sold 11 copies.
 Didion recalls her father being severely depressed throughout her childhood, although she did not recognize it at the time.

 Didion married John Gregory Dunne, another writer.
 They lived in New York until Didion was 28, when she realized she was no longer happy there.
 Then they moved to California for six months.
 They bought a house in Portuguese Bend, where they stayed for one year while Dunne researched for a book he was writing on the California grape strike.
 One day, Dunne received a phone call that there was a baby girl at the hospital who needed a home.
 Didion and Dunne took her home.
-They named the baby Quintana and performed a baptism for her under the sink at home.
+They named the baby Quintana and performed a baptism for her at the kitchen sink.
 They moved out of the beach house after adopting Quintana.
 Didion liked to write pieces on rock and roll subjects.
 During this time, she began writing on hippiedom, a growing trend at the time.
 Many of her pieces were published in New York, where readers could catch a glimpse of the West Coast hippie lifestyle unfamiliar to them.
-In August 1969, the word of the murders of Cielo Drive shook the community.
+In August 1969, word of the murders on Cielo Drive shook the community.
 Didion interviewed Linda Kasabian as she testified about the murders.

 In the mid-1960s, Didion and Dunne began to have marital problems and wrote about being on the brink of divorce.
 Didion wrote the novel Play It as It Lays, whose protagonist Maria is loosely based on Didion.
-They moved back to Malibu overlooking the ocean, and living near the beach was helpful for Didion.
+They moved back to the beach, this time in Malibu, overlooking the ocean, and living near the beach was helpful for Didion.
 She wrote A Book of Common Prayer in anticipation of Quintana growing up and leaving her.
 She used novels to deal with her own fears.